 Are you looking for an ironclad non-compete agreement Ohio businesses can count on to protect their interests?
-Ohio non-compete agreements give your business leverage when employees quit, threatening to take your sensitive company data and intellectual property with them.
-Below, you’ll learn whether non-compete agreements are enforceable in Ohio and what restrictions apply.
+An Ohio noncompete gives your business leverage when employees quit, threatening to take your sensitive company data and intellectual property with them.

 Is a Non-Compete Legally Enforceable in Ohio?

 Yes, Ohio employers can write and enforce executed non-compete agreements.
-However, the courts will ultimately decide whether individual agreements are written to give employers and employees reasonable rights and responsibilities, respectively.
+However, the courts will ultimately decide whether individual agreements are written to give employers and employees reasonable rights and responsibilities.

 As long as you keep time and geography limitations in mind, you should not run afoul of state rules governing non-compete clauses.